maxdesalle/42/README.md

 ### Why is your code so weird?
 At 19 (and in every school part of the 42 network), we need to respect a norm wich is strictly imposed by the school.
 This means we can't use ```for``` loops for example and that our functions can't be longer than 25 lines.

-If you are interested in learning more about the norm, feel free to take a look at the PDF included at the root of this repository called ```norm.en.pdf```.
+If you are interested in learning more about the norm, feel free to take a look at the PDF included at the root of this repository called ```en.norm.pdf```.

 ### I have a question, how can I reach out to you?
 If you are a student at 42, you can find me on slack with the following username: ```mdesalle```.